 Where to Eat in Vientiane

 M Park is a bar and grill food park at the heart of the city which is a chill place to hang out and have a variety of different food and drink from the selection of stalls, alongside live music from local bands and musicians.
 Plus, they close late at 12 AM, giving visitors lots of time to indulge and enjoy the festivities.

 2. Indigo Café

-Indigo is a nice cozy spot great for breakfast and beverages like coffee and tea, all at an affordable price.
-The coffee, especially, is the cafe’s specialty which is a frequently acclaimed menu item by guests.
-We tried the soup which costs the same as outside stalls, at 15,000 kip—all in all a really nice cafe, with relaxing ambiance as well as air conditioning and wifi.
+Indigo is a nice cosy spot great for breakfast and beverages like coffee and tea, all at an affordable price.
+The coffee, especially, is the cafe’s speciality which is a frequently acclaimed menu item by guests.
+We tried the soup which costs the same as outside stalls, at 15,000 kip—all in all a really nice cafe, with relaxing ambience as well as air conditioning and wifi.

 Address: Phnom Penh Road, 01000, Rue Phanompenh, Vientiane, Laos (google maps)

 Opening Hours: Monday to Saturday from 7 am to 9pm

 This is one for the books!
 Yes, western food.
 Nam and I were craving for Western cuisine when we finally came upon this, and it seemed nice with a very cool and welcoming aesthetic to it.
 We really enjoyed our food a lot!
 I personally had a blue cheese burger for 52,000 kip (6 USD), but the crowd favorite is definitely their pizza, praised by many as the best pizza in the country—so if you’re having trouble on what to order, it’s a pick highly likely not to disappoint.
 Also, the owner is so nice it makes you love the place and want to keep coming back.
 He really takes the time and effort to say hello and converse with everyone, and I also met a Filipino staff member.
 Really liked the food in this place.
 Highly recommended.